|

 artist, you'll need to conduct yourself as one, and that goes

-on options for how to cover or disguise them.
+on options for how to do that.

 PHOTO CREDIT: Photo by John Rickman Photography, San Jose, Calfornia. |